jnoodle/WebStorm-Tips/WebStormTips.md

-One of the ways to add a new dependency to your project is to add an import statement, then press Alt-Enter and select “Install and add to dependencies/devDependencies in package.json”
+**★ One of the ways to add a new dependency to your project is to add an import statement, then press `Alt-Enter` and select “Install and add to dependencies/devDependencies in package.json”**

 ![img](assets/DgtpWPAWkAA8jft.jpg)